EvanG-17/ds-CA1/README.md

 ### Context.

-State the context you chose for your web API and detail the attributes stored in the main database table.

 The context I chose for this assignment/API is movie details data.
 The database stores each attribute about the movie as shown below:

 + Title: The title of a movie.